HOW IT ALL BEGAN

 OUR FIRST WISH

 The magic of fulfilling Daniel’s wish created memories of an unforgettable day for his family.
-The volunteers and all those involved in creating the wish were touched by their experience - and Make-A-Wish New Zealand was underway!
-Since then, approximately 2000 wishes have been granted in all corners of the country.
-Every wish is unique to the child - our volunteer "Wish Granters" meet them in their homes or hospital to chat and find out what that one true wish will be.
+The volunteers and all those involved in creating the wish were touched by their experience - Make-A-Wish New Zealand was underway!
+Since then, approximately 2000 wishes have been granted all across the country.
+Every wish is unique to the child - our volunteer "Wish Granters" meet them in their homes, or hospital, to chat and find out what that one true wish will be.

 THE FIRST WISH

 Make-A-Wish started in Arizona USA in 1980 after Christopher Grecius's wish was granted.
 All his life, Christopher dreamed of becoming a state trooper - and this wish was to become the inspiration for the largest wish-granting organisation in the world.